0ceanSlim/grain/readme.md

 ### MongoDB Server 🍃

-GRAIN 🌾 leverages MongoDB for efficient storage and management of events.
+_I plan to add multiple other database types in the future (postgress, sqlite)_ GRAIN 🌾 leverages MongoDB for efficient storage and management of events.
 MongoDB, known for its high performance and scalability, is an ideal choice for handling large volumes of real-time data.
 GRAIN 🌾 uses MongoDB collections to store events categorized by kind and ensures quick retrieval and manipulation of these events through its robust querying capabilities.

 You can get the free Community Server edition of MongoDB from the official MongoDB website: